apache/openwhisk/ansible/README.md

 #### Changing limits
 The system throttling limits can be changed by modifying the `group_vars` for your environment.
-For example, mac users will find the limits in this file [./environments/mac/group_vars/all](./environments/mac/group_vars/all):
+For example, Docker for Mac or ubuntu users will find the limits in this file [./environments/local/group_vars/all](./environments/local/group_vars/all):
 ```
 limits:
   actions: